ssssam/omnibus-codethink-toolchain/README.md

 On Red Hat style systems we also require the rpm-build package.

-### Building on a dedicated build worker
+### Running a build

-By default Omnibus operates as a system build service, which is useful on dedicated build machines.
-To run in this mode, just execute the following command as root:

-    omnibus build codethink-toolchain

-### Test builds for developers

-If you are a developer running this on your laptop, you hopefully balked at the idea of running a random command as root.
-To test things locally, you'll probably want to download everything into the current directory, which you can do by adding this to the Omnibus command line:

-    --override base_dir:./local

-You'll also need to precreate the target install directory and give your user access:
+You can run Omnibus from your own user account, or some kind of dedicated 'build' user if you prefer.
+Omnibus requires access to the package install directory which is set as `/opt/codethink` so you'll need to create this in advance and give write access to the correct user.
+For example:

     sudo mkdir /opt/codethink-toolchain
     sudo chown $(whoami):$(whoami) /opt/codethink-toolchain

+Omnibus defaults to using /var/cache/omnibus for its intermediate files.
+You can make it use a local directory instead by adding this to the commandline:

+    --override base_dir:./local

 Builds will then store all intermediate files in the ./local directory, and will not require root privileges to install.